 I’m making a presentation on cybersecurity this week at our Nordic Finance Innovation meetings.
 This meant preparing a few new slides from scratch as I don’t have a set deck for cybercrime, and sat and started ideas just as the news dropped about the Equifax breach.
 You’ll all know about this by now, but over 143 million Equifax accounts were hacked during June-July 2017, including customers’ social security numbers, name, address, date of birth, driving licence and other sensitive info.
 In other words, all the information you need to open new accounts and access existing accounts.

 As we have known for a long time now, it is no longer good enough to use customer’s personal information for account access.
 After Ashley Madison and so many other incidents (Tesco Bank, Lloyds Bank, JPMorgan Chase, SWIFT, the Federal Reserve, the IRS, the Department of Homeland Security eBay, Yahoo, Google, Adobe, Target, Neiman Marcus, Home Depot …), surely we should be moving away from this antiquated system.
-Bear in mind it’s been used for almost two decades, it’s no wonder the system is no longer working.
+Bear in mind it’s been used for almost two decades, so it’s no wonder the system is no longer working.

 So the banks add second-factor authentication (2FA) with secure entry pads and PINs, but they still rely on personal information for account access when you ring their call centres, and this is just annoying.